Turn on more accessible mode

-PGY2: Coursework in epidemiology, biostatistics, health administration, environmental health, and social/behavioral health to obtain a Master of Public Health (M.P.H.) degree.
+PGY2: Coursework in epidemiology, biostatistics, health services and administration, environmental health, and behavioral aspects of health to obtain a Master of Public Health degree.
 This takes place at one of the affiliated California schools of public health.

 Completion, during the PGY3 year, of a scientific and quantitative major project in a public health/preventive medicine topic of the resident's choice

-The Competency Chart will be very helpful and an important tool to help guide your residency activities and to measure the competencies that you achieve during your residency.
-They will be used to determine your successful completion of the residency, the quality of your training, and your eligibility for the Preventive Medicine Board Exam.
-These tools also fulfill ACGME requirements of preventive medicine residency programs.
-Finally, they can be used by you as records of your skills, experience and expertise as you pursue employment positions upon completion of the residency.
+The Milestones/Competencies Planning Chart will be an important tool to guide residency activities and to measure the competencies achieved during the residency.
+They will be used to determine successful completion of the residency, the quality of the training, and eligibility for the Preventive Medicine Board Exam.
+These tools also fulfill ACGME requirements for preventive medicine residency programs.
+Finally, they can be used as a record of the skills, experience and expertise relevant to pursue employment positions after completion of the residency.

 Back to Top

 Conditions of Use